BryanBradfo/BryanBradfo/README.md

 ## **🚀 About Me**

 I am a passionate about **Artificial Intelligence** and **Machine Learning** research.
-My research interests span computer vision, representation learning, generative models, multimodal learning, and responsible AI.
+My research interests span ai for science, computer vision, representation learning, generative models, multimodal learning, and responsible AI.
 I am driven by the potential of artificial intelligence (AI) to address complex challenges and create impactful solutions. :)

 Outside of work, I love traveling to explore new countries and cultures.
 I'm also deeply committed to education, and I have volunteered in various countries to support those without access to learning opportunities.